SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 1. Download and install conda.
 Make sure that your installation is working by writing `conda help` in a terminal and it should show you the help message for conda.

-2. Create a new conda enviroment for the remaining of the exercises using `conda create -n "my_enviroment"`
+2. Create a new conda environment for the remaining of the exercises using `conda create -n "my_enviroment"`

-3. Which commando gives you a list of the packages installed in the current enviroment (HINT: check the `conda_cheatsheet.pdf` file).
-How do you easely export this list to a text file?
+3. Which commando gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file).
+How do you easily export this list to a text file?

 ## Git

-Proper collaboration with other people will require that you can work on the same codebase in a organised manner.
+Proper collaboration with other people will require that you can work on the same codebase in a organized manner.
 This is the reason that **version control** exist.
 Simply stated, it is a way to keep track of:

 * Who made changes to the code
-* When did the change happend
+* When did the change happen
 * What changes where made

-For a full explaination please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)
+For a full explanation please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)

 Secondly, it is important to note that Github is not git!
-Github is the dominating player when it comes to hosting reposatories but that does not mean that they are the only onces (see [bitbucket](https://bitbucket.org/product/) for another example).
+Github is the dominating player when it comes to hosting repositories but that does not mean that they are the only onces (see [bitbucket](https://bitbucket.org/product/) for another example).

 That said we will be using git+github throughout this course.
-It is a requirement for passing this course that you create a public reposatory with your code and use git to upload any code changes.
-How much you choose to integrate this into your own projects depends, but you are atleast expected to be familiar with git+github.
+It is a requirement for passing this course that you create a public repository with your code and use git to upload any code changes.
+How much you choose to integrate this into your own projects depends, but you are at least expected to be familiar with git+github.

 ### Exercise